Graduate Admission Requirements

 - A non-refundable application fee of $100 (paid online).

 - Proficiency in English for foreign students (see Foreign Students section in the Graduate Bulletin).
 These scores must be sent to Stony Brook University for final matriculation and are considered during the review process.

 - After acceptance, each student is required to file with the Student Health Service a completed and satisfactory health history and physical examination form.
 Transfer students may submit copies of their health forms from their former schools provided they contain the information required by the Student Health Service and are less than two years old.

 To be admitted to the Graduate School, an applicant must have the preparation and ability that, in the judgment of the Program and the Graduate School, are sufficient to enable him or her to progress satisfactorily in a degree or certificate program.
 A United States equivalent bachelor's degree is required, with a minimum overall grade point average (GPA) of 3.0 on a 4.0 scale; the student must present evidence that such a degree will be awarded by the time he or she begins graduate work.
 Admission into the Program in Biomedical Engineering requires a GPA considerably higher than the minimum required by the Graduate School itself (see below).
 Minimum scores illustrating proficiency in English are also required.

-Admission and financial aid applications to the doctoral program for the Fall semester should be filed by January 1, including all letters of recommendation, transcripts and Proficiency in English scores (when applicable).
+Admission and financial aid applications to the programs must include all letters of recommendation, transcripts and Proficiency in English scores (when applicable).
 Late applications will not be considered for financial assistance.
-In general, there is no admission to the Spring semester for the Program in Biomedical Engineering.
+In general, there is no admission to the Doctoral Program for the Spring semester for the Program in Biomedical Engineering.

 Applying to the Master’s or Doctoral Program